dashpay/docs/developers/integration.rst

 Price Tickers
 =============

-You can add a simple price ticket widget to your website using the simple `code snippet generator from CoinGecko
+You can add a simple price ticker widget to your website using the simple `code snippet generator from CoinGecko
 <https://www.coingecko.com/en/widgets/ticker/dash/usd>`_.